Sponsored by: Audrey would love to have you as a sponsor! If you are interested, please let us know!

 Juniper, aged ~8.5 as of this posting (September 2019), lives on Amazon

 Avenue with her BFF, ~7.5 year old Doe #17.
 The pair is often seen with Doe #17’s son (who unlike most bucks, hasn’t yet left his mother and auntie).

 Juniper was spayed in December 2015, at which time she weighed ~160 lbs.

 Remember the “Pig-Pen” character in the Peanuts comic strips?
 The sweet little boy who was always very dirty?
-While we’ve promised Doe #48 that her name will be much more dignified than that, we have to admit the resemblance is a bit uncanny.
-Doe #48’s tags are always, irrevocably, dirty.
+We promised Doe #48 that her name will be much more dignified than that – and Mark & Kim really delivered – but we have to admit the resemblance is a bit uncanny.
+Scarlet’s tags are always, irrevocably, dirty.
 Day and night, fair weather and foul, she gives the appearance of someone who has just enjoyed a refreshing mud bath.
-To each their own, #48, to each their own.
+To each their own, Scarlet, to each their own.
+You just be you.

-Doe #48, now aged ~8, was spayed in our January 2017 field operations together with her daughter, Doe #50 (now 2 yrs old).
-This inseparable mother-daughter duo, together with Doe #50’s twin sister, Doe #58, live in Edgewood Grove and the surrounding yards.
+Scarlet, now aged ~8.5, was spayed in our January 2017 field operations together with her daughter, Doe #50 (now 2.5 yrs old).
+Doe #50’s twin sister was spayed a year later in our January 2018 field operations.
+This inseparable mother-daughter trio, along with Scarlet’s BFF, Doe #15 (aged ~9.5), live in Edgewood Grove and the surrounding yards.